-The parallel port has been used extensively for control of shutters through logic level signals.
-The outputs available at pins 14 and 16 of the 25-pin parallel port are usually employed.
-Pin 14 corresponds to the bit that encodes the value 2 and pin 16 corresponds to the bit that encodes the value 4.
+The PC parallel port's Pin 14 corresponds to the bit that encodes the value 2 and Pin 16 corresponds to the bit that encodes the value 4.
 Sending a value of 2 to this port will set Pin 14 low, which closes the shutter.
 Pin 14 can be set high to open the shutter by sending a value such as zero.
 The logic for Pin 16 is the reverse of Pin 14.
 To open Shutter B, send a value of 4 to the port.
 To close Shutter B, send 0 to the port.
 Since both shutters are controlled by the same port, you must combine the values for the two shutters by addition if you have two shutters installed.

-Table 9-1.
+Table 8-1.
 Commands for PC parallel port control of dedicated TTL line.